nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2023-04-15-get-help-with-autofill-email-codes.md

 The email with your login code may not have arrived yet.
 Use the **Refresh** button at the bottom of the popup to check again.
 If you're still not seeing it, forward the email with the code to [nazariosoftwarellc@gmail.com](mailto:nazariosoftwarellc+aec@gmail.com).

+### Why does AEC require access to my email account?

+The app needs access to your email account so it can look through your inbox for login codes.
+Those codes are presented to you in a window.
+No other data from your email account is accessed or used.
+See the [privacy policy]({% post_url 2023-04-14-autofill-email-codes-privacy-policy %}) for more.

+### It says data is already being shared with nazariosoftware.com when I log in with Google

+You may see this message if you log into Autofill Email Codes from a second device that does not sync with the first device.
+It is expected and just means the other device can still access your email.

 ## iOS and iPadOS

 ### How to enable Autofill Email Codes